-For example, an event that is expected to lead to a fatality may be assigned an index For example, an event that leads to a serious injury may be assigned a smaller index score of 100; an event that leads to a serious injury may be assigned a smaller index score; and an event that leads to moderate property damage may be assigned a still smaller index score to indicate the relative importance, or value, placed on these impacts.
+For example, an event that is expected to lead to a fatality may be assigned an index score of 100; an event that leads to a serious injury may be assigned a smaller index score; and an event that leads to moderate property damage may be assigned a still smaller index score to indicate the relative importance, or value, placed on these impacts.

-A gas release can have many consequences and the idea should be to try to consider them agas resease can have many consider them all.
+A gas release can have many consequences and the idea should be to try to consider them all.
 This is a complex task and needs a structured approach.
 Here is this done on the basis of a failure case definition tree.
-These figures are called trees because they have a or a ranure case definition.
-Solution are a sequences of events.
-At each node, or branching structure which describes alternatives sequences of events.
+These figures are called trees because they have a branching structure which describes alternatives sequences of events.
 At each node, or branching point, a question is asked about the release; the answer determines which path we should then follow.
 For all these trees if it's likely that both answers are possible, then both paths should be followed.